 Consider making changes that can improve your overall health:

-- Eat a high fiber diet that includes plenty of fruits, vegetables, beans, whole grains, and nuts
+- Eat a high-fiber diet that includes plenty of fruits, vegetables, beans, whole grains, and nuts

 - Limit saturated fat by eating mostly plant–based foods, choosing low–fat dairy products, and selecting lean meats

-- Eat more sources of omega–3 fats such as fatty fish (salmon, mackerel, herring, and sardines), fish oil, canola oil, flaxseeds, walnuts, and pumpkin seeds
+- Eat more sources of omega–3 fats such as fish (salmon, mackerel, herring, and sardines), fish oil, canola oil, flaxseeds, walnuts, and pumpkin seeds

 How can I make sure I am getting all of the nutrients I need?

 Eating a balanced diet with lots of fruits and vegetables, whole grains, plant–based protein, lean meats, and healthy fats can help you get all of the vitamins, minerals, and other nutrients you need to keep your immune system and body healthy.
 If you are wondering if you are getting enough nutrients, ask your health care provider about meeting with a dietitian.

 Do I need take a vitamin supplement?